remixz/publish-release/README.md

   --draft                         Pass this flag to set the release as a draft.

   --prerelease                    Pass this flag to set the release as a
                                   prerelease.

+  --reuseRelease                  Pass this flag if you don't want the plugin to create a new release if one already
+                                  exists for the given tag.

   --assets [files]                Comma-separated list of filenames.
                                   Ex: --assets foo.txt,bar.zip